Oklahoma Corporation Commission: Duties

 Early emphasis for the commission was on regulation of railroad routes and rates.
 Through changes by the Legislature, and the change in services considered essential to the public welfare, the commission presently regulates public utilities, oil and gas industry (exploration, drilling, production and waste disposal), motor carrier transport, and petroleum products industry (transportation, storage, quality and dispensing).
 The commission also monitors a number of federal programs for compliance in Oklahoma.
 The commission also oversees the conservation of natural resources, avoiding waste production, abate pollution of the environment, and balancing the rights and needs of the people of Oklahoma with those of the regulated entities.
 The Public Utility Division acts as the Administrator for the states $30 million Universal Services Fund.
 This fund supports rural telecommunications as well as internet to Oklahoma public schools, libraries, and health centers.

 Membership

+Former Oklahoma Secretary of State, Senator, and House Member Brian Bingman won the 2024 Corporation Commissioner statewide vote.
+His term commenced on January 13, 2025, replacing longtime and longest running incumbent Corporation Commissioner in US history, Bob Anthony.
+Commissioner Anthony could not rerun for office due to the 12-year term limit enacted in 2010 after voters approved Oklahoma State Question 747.
+Bingman ran for Corporation Commissioner in 2016 and lost to Anthony after a runoff election.

-As of January 2023, the following are the members of the commission:
+As of June 2025, the following are the members of the commission: